bash-my-aws/bash-my-aws/README.md

 ## Usage

-Source the functions you want with something like:
+Source the functions with something like:
 ```ShellSession
 $ for f in ~/.bash-my-aws/lib/*-functions; do source $f; done
 ```